-President Obama will once again try to refocus the public’s attention and the political debate on the economy on Wednesday, delivering what’s being billed as a major economic address in his home state of Illinois.
+President Obama will once again try to refocus the public's attention and the political debate on the economy this week, delivering what's being billed as a major economic address in his home state of Illinois.

 The White House is trying to drum up support for the speech, but it's a tough sell, given how often the president has launched similar campaigns in recent years.